KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

   <embed type="text/html" src="/assets/html/bubblemap_snow.html" width="800" height="650">
 </div>

+This plot is useful to identify specific spaces in the city, where you might want to be extra careful when manourvering in the different types of weather.
+It might also be relevant in identifying places in the city, where risk is apparent due to, perhaps, some unsafe traffic constellation.
+As there is a big difference in number of hours for each weather type, there is also a big differnece in instances.
+Notice therefor the legend to the right of each plot, indicating the number that each bubble represents.
+Looking at the vizualizations, the locations are very similar for each weather type.
+The busy intersections, are the leading culprite for all weather types.

 <br>

 #### Heatmap of all collisions in different conditions (Rain, snow etc.)

-**This is a heatmap showing the density of crashes:** It is very important to note that the amount of crashes at one location has no impact on this visualization.
+This is a **heatmap** displays the density of crashes.
+This gives an indication of the areas where the accidents occur.
+It is very important to note that the amount of crashes at one location has no impact on this visualization, like it did in the Bubble-plot.
 It can purely be used to show the places where crashes are most dense.
-It makes sense that manhatten is a hotspot, since it is more densely packed with both people and crossings where accidents might happen.
+It makes sense that Manhatten is a hotspot, as it is more densely packed with both people and crossings where accidents might happen.

 <div class="button-container">
   <button class="tab" onclick="openMap(event, 'heatmap_normal_weather', '/assets/html/heatmap_normal_weather.html')">Normal Weather</button>